gazebosim/docs/ionic/install_windows_src.md

    cmake via Conda.
 All other checkboxes can be left unchecked.

-3. Open a Visual Studio Command Prompt (search for "x64 Native Tools Command Prompt for VS" in the Windows search field near the Windows button).
+3. Open a Visual Studio Command Prompt (search for "x64 Native Tools Command Prompt for VS" in the Windows search field near the Windows button) or Developer PowerShell for VS (search for "developer powershell").
 Optionally, right-click and pin to the task bar for quick access in the future.

    If you did not add Conda to your `PATH` environment variable during Conda installation,